XTUFE/GitHub-Achievement-Unlocker/README.md

 I'm building unlockers for all GitHub achievements, and soon also for other platforms and apps.
 Stay tuned and show your support! 🙌

+⚠️ Disclaimer

+    🧠 This project is for educational and testing purposes only.
+    🚫 Do not abuse the GitHub API or use this bot to spam other users or repositories.
+    ✅ This tool is designed to run responsibly on your own repositories to help you understand GitHub automation, contribution tracking, and achievements.
+    🧪 Use it to learn, experiment, or test GitHub workflows — not to game the system or violate GitHub's Terms of Service.

 🦈 Pull Shark Achievement Unlocker

 Unlock GitHub’s Pull Shark achievement automatically by creating and merging pull requests on a loop.